 The New Year is here, which means that many of us are making resolutions to become the best we can be.
 Whether your changes relate to your mental or physical health, our physical therapy clinic is here to help you stick to them so you can achieve your goals.
 At ProActive Physical Therapy, we believe a full recovery is greater than resolutions, so we put together the following five tips to help you get there.
 If you are looking to create positive changes and start living a healthier, more active life, you can get off to a quick start with these five simple tips.

 SMART is an acronym for specific, measurable, attainable, relevant, and timely.
 When making your resolution this year, using this acronym will help you to achieve your goal.

-Instead of committing to “exercise more in 2021,” make your resolution SMART: “In 2021, I will walk/run four times a week for 30 minutes.”
+Instead of committing to “exercise more this year,” make your resolution SMART: “this year, I will walk/run four times a week for 30 minutes.”

 S: The resolution is specific and to the point.

 M: With a specific goal in mind, it will be easy to measure if you are on track.
 You can clearly see if you are walking 30 minutes, four times a week or not.